Holiday entitlement calculator – calculations made easy | Moorepay

 Example: Starter

-A part time employee begins seven months into the holiday year, working three days per week, and full time entitlement is 23 days plus eight bank holidays.
+In this example, a part-time employee begins seven months into the holiday year, working three days per week, and full-time entitlement is 23 days plus eight bank holidays.

 31 (total no. holiday days) ÷ 5 (no. days in a working week) = 6.2 weeks entitlement